mptre/pick/tests/README.md

 ## Format of test files

+A test file consist of one or many tests, separated by a blank line.
-A test file consist of fields where field names are terminated with `:` and the rest of line is recognized as the corresponding field value.
+Each test consist of fields where field names are terminated with `:` and the rest of line is recognized as the corresponding field value.
 Some fields allow multi-line values.
 Everything after `#` and up to the next newline is treated as a comment.